Minimax estimation of low-rank quantum states and their linear functionals: Optimal estimation of the low-rank state

 \section{Optimal estimation of the low-rank state}

-In this section, we outline a two-stage procedure to construct an estimator which is asymptotical minimax optimal.
-We split the sample into two parts.
-The first part has sample size $\lfloor n^{\delta}\rfloor$ and is used to obtain a preliminary estimator which lies within a ball of shrinking radius, centered at the original state, with high probability.
-Then we use the LAN result, obtained in the previous section, on the remaining $n-\lfloor n^{\delta}\rfloor$ observations to construct an estimator which is sharp minimax optimal.
+In this section, we outline a two-stage procedure to construct an estimator which is asymptotically minimax optimal.
+To construct the estimator, we split the sample into two parts.
+In Subsection 5.1 we use the first part (which has sample size $\lfloor n^{\delta}\rfloor$) to obtain a preliminary estimator of $\rho$ which lies within a ball of shrinking radius, centered at $\rho$, with high probability.
+Then we treat the initial estimator $\tilde{\rho}_n$ as the central state and parametrize the original state $\rho$ as $\rho_{\theta}$, so that it suffices to estimate $\theta$.
+Now we use Theorem 3.3 to approximate the i.i.d. model by a limiting Gaussian model using the remaining part of the sample of size $n-\lfloor n^{\delta}\rfloor$.
+The risk in the limiting Gaussian model is computed in Section 5.2.
+In Subsection 5.3, we use the channel $T_n^r$ and the risk transfer mechanism (\ref{risk-transfer}) to give an upper bound to the risk in the original i.i.d model.
+To show that the constructed estimator is asymptotically minimax optimal we choose an arbitrary state $\sigma$ (which lies in ball of shrinking radius around $\rho$) as the central state and parametrize the original state $\rho$ with a local parameter $\theta$.
+Again, the i.i.d model is approximated by the limiting Gaussian model and using the channel $S_n^r$ and equation (\ref{risk-transfer}), we obtain a lower bound for the minimax risk in the i.i.d model.
+We show that the upper and lower bounds match, ensuring that the constructed estimator is asymptotically minimax optimal.

 For notational convenience, we work with $n$ instead of $\lfloor n^{\delta}\rfloor$ while showing the properties of the preliminary estimator and replace $n$ with $\lfloor n^{\delta}\rfloor$ in the final computations.